How to find the best contract R&D partners

 Step 3: Find out from peers who is good

 Reputation is everything.
 A really good innovation partner will have a good reputation which others in your field will know about.
-If you don’t know who to ask, maybe former colleagues at another company can help [Springboard has gained many clients this way].
+If you don’t know who to ask, maybe former colleagues at another company can help.
 You can always get in touch and ask us!

 You may already know that a company’s name being well-known correlates strongly with its marketing budget, and not necessarily with the quality of its work.